-Clinical Context: Longer acting cholinesterase inhibitor that can be used when edrophonium is ineffective.
-Inhibits destruction of acetylcholine by acetylcholinesterase, which facilitates transmission of impulses across myoneural junction.
+Clinical Context: Neostigmine is a longer-acting cholinesterase inhibitor that can be used when edrophonium is ineffective.
+It inhibits the destruction of acetylcholine by acetylcholinesterase, which facilitates the transmission of impulses across the myoneural junction.

-Clinical Context: Used for passive immunization of any person with a wound that might be contaminated with tetanus spores.
+Clinical Context: Tetanus immune globulin is used for passive immunization of any person with a wound that might be contaminated with tetanus spores.